parishwolfe/5287-A2/README.md

 ## Demo:

 A demo can be found here.
-This shows VM2 and VM3 being created by vagrant up, and it shows the consumer and producer code working on the correct machines.
+This demo runs master playbook that creates and configures VM2 and VM3, and then runns consumer.py.
+After the master playbook is finished running I run the producer code from VM1.1 (the vagrant created machine) and the new data is found in CouchDB, showing the consumer recieved the data.